What Guest Blogging and Blogger Outreach Are Actually About

 I’m no expert when it comes to most disciplines so I’m humble enough to ask without wanting something else than the reply.

 You can simplify the outreach process and save time by automating repetitive tasks.
-It’s clearly not about the SEO programmer mindset of “submitting to hundreds of social bookmarking sites”.
+Using templates is fine as long as you truly personalize the message.
+It’s not just about adding a name.
+It’s clearly also not about the SEO programmer mindset of sending hundreds of almost identical messages.

 Nobody can write a personal mail to hundreds of blogger in a short period of time without messing it up.